In April of 2001, Dennis Tito

 Aerospace has launched two prototypes of

 its inflatable space habitat.
-They currently plan to
+Another module called

-to the station.
-See Opportunities
+would provide commercial transport to the station.
+See

 and Pricing - Bigelow Aerospace (Spring 2013).